xiuzbl/CIFAR-100-with-shallow-networks/README.md

 ### Implementation:

 - You can download and click the 'Code.html' to see the detailed implementation.
-- Upload those matrices use numpy.loadtxt(filename).
+- Load those matrices use numpy.loadtxt(filename).

 ### Limitations: